 Did you know that there’s an easy way to improve the healthcare you receive?
 According to the AARP, tracking and keeping your medical information in one place is that way.
-If you know your own history, you can be you can be your own best advocate.
+If you know your own history, you can be your own best advocate.
 It also works as a great tool if you take care of loved ones or are a professional caregiver.
 Want to find out how taking this one simple and easy action can improve your health care?
 We’re going to look at the five major reasons why you need to have access to your medical history.

 1. Know Your Risks for Hereditary Diseases and Disorders